 We are convinced that mixed leadership teams have a competitive advantage and are drivers of business success. adidas is committed to ensuring equitable representation across all diversity dimensions in leadership positions, which includes enhancing our current focus on gender equality.
 A prerequisite for increasing the number of women at the highest levels of management is the general promotion of women within the company worldwide at all levels.
 We have various initiatives in place to guarantee that our succession pipeline is balanced, including mentoring of female talent as well as an equal gender split in our Global and Local High Potential programs.

-By the end of 2020, the company had recorded a total of 35% of women globally in management positions (2019: 34%), exceeding the 2020 target of 32%.
-Our ambition is to further increase the share of women in leadership positions globally from 2021 onward.
+By the end of 2020, the company had recorded a total of 35% of women globally in management positions (2019: 34%).
+Our ambition is to increase the share of women in leadership positions to exceed 40% by 2025.
+This new goal also reflects our consumer focus, where women are a company-wide priority.
 Pursuant to the German Law on Equal Participation of Women and Men in Leadership Positions in the Private and Public Sector, the adidas AG Supervisory Board determined target figures for the percentage of female representation on the Executive Board, including corresponding deadlines for their achievement.
 The Executive Board determined such target figures for the first two management levels below the Executive Board, including deadlines for their achievement, for adidas AG.

 We support our employees by aiming to provide the best possible conditions to ensure that they feel good and stay healthy.
 Our holistic approach includes people’s physical, mental, and social well-being, and focuses on four pillars: mindset, nutrition, movement and medical services.
 We provide employees access to various sports activities and facilities.
 Also, lockers and showers in many office buildings allow people to run or cycle to work.
 Employees in Herzogenaurach, Portland, Boston, Moscow, Gurgaon and Manchester, and at other locations across the globe, have access to a corporate gym.